aarong/feedme-client/DEV.md

   - `src/main.node.js` Entrypoint for transpiling the Node NPM package, which includes `source-map-support`.

   - `src/main.browser.js` Entrypoint for transpiling the browser bundle.
+No special functionality.

   - `src/main.js` Common entrypoint to the module for Node and the browser.